1436-TCCD-MTN/ProjectReference/src/turn.md

 ### `FUNCTION handle_fort_visit(game_state: BYREF MUTABLE GameState)`
 For each supply item, call the purchase subroutine with the name of the item
 * FOOD, AMMUNITION, CLOTHING, MISCELLANEOUS SUPPLIES
+* Lose 45 miles of progress due to stopping to shop

 ### `FUNCTION handle_hunting(game_state: BYREF MUTABLE GameState)`